 To reach that level, Paul accessed his own wounds so he could better identify with Jesus.
 In that way he both robbed them of their power over him and continued the self-emptying that Jesus began.
 To help us reach the same level of participation, Paul shows us the importance of turning our contemplation from Jesus’ wounds to our own.
 By seeing his wounds as participation in the woundedness of Jesus, Paul arrived at the point of boasting about them.

-The spirituality born from the wound of Jesus is a spirituality of woundedness.
+Our spirituality, born of the thrust of the lance, is a spirituality of woundedness.
 The Sacred Heart is a wounded heart.
 We all have been wounded.
 Some of us bear scars from birth.
 Others of us from our youth: abuse, neglect, fears.
 We have been stifled or marked by failure or emotional breakdown.
 We develop addictions.
 We suffer loss.
 We succumb to evil.
 We recoil from betrayals and disrespect.
 We are deprived of affection, recognition, or even of basic necessities of life.
 We bear physical injuries, deformities, and debilitating disease.

 It is valid for us to do what Paul did, envision himself wounded upon the cross: “I have been crucified with Christ.”
 Our wounds are part of who we are.
 They set us apart.
 They are beyond our control.
 They identify us with Jesus: “[the wounded] Christ is living in me.”
 The Rule of Life tells us that our wounds and limitations have saving power because they give us “greater sensitivity toward the spiritual and material sufferings of others” and can “reveal to them the compassion of the Lord.”